decretist/ICMCL17/paper/ICMCL17.md

 change over time in the vocabulary of Gratian's *dicta* and to that extent in the teaching of the *Decretum* on this topic.
-Calumny was the most obvious topic (at least to me), and I was surprised that there were no other immediately obvious conceptually related families of lemmas in the results, but I encourage those of you who are interested to take a look at the list this week and let me know if you see something I did not.
+Calumny was the most obvious topic (at least to me), and I was surprised that there were no other such immediately obvious conceptually related families of lemmas in the results, but I encourage those of you who are interested to take a look at the list this week and let me know if you see something I did not.
 As I previously indicated, there is